About

 By talking to artists, scientists, and designers, I investigate the role of the imagination in their work fields and professions.
 The purpose is to outline what imagination does when it is used as a guide to possibility in science and to sketch a picture of the problems that may be encountered.
 Through the eyes of different disciplines, I aim to gather a wide range of perspectives on the function of imagination.
 The philosophical quest of this project is based on the wish to understand more about the role of imagination in our understanding of the world.

-For more information about projects and experience, take a look here.
+For more information about projects and experience, take a look here or connect with me on LinkedIn.

 Thank you for your interest,